Static mixers a precision-engineered devices for the continuous mixing of fluid materials.

 The energy needed for mixing comes from a loss in pressure as fluids flow through the static mixer.
-One design of static mixer is the plate-type mixer and another common device type consists of mixer elements contained in a cylindrical (tube) or squared housing.
+Moreover, One design of a static mixer is the plate-type mixer.
+Another common device type consists of mixer elements contained in a cylindrical (tube) or squared housing.

-Mixer size can vary from about 6 mm to 6 meters diameter.
-Typical construction materials for static mixer components included stainless steel, polypropylene, Teflon, PVDF, PVC, CPVC and polyacetal.
-The latest design involve static mixing elements made of glass-lined steel.
+Mixer size can vary from about 6 mm to 6 meters in diameter.
+Typical construction materials for static mixer components included stainless steel, polypropylene, Teflon, PVDF, PVC, CPVC, and polyacetal.
+Finally, the latest design involves static mixing elements made of glass-lined steel.

 In the housed-elements design the static mixer elements consist of a series of baffles made of metal or a variety of plastics.
 Similarly, the mixer housing can be made of metal or plastic.
 The housed-elements design incorporates a method for delivering two streams of fluids into the static mixer.

 As the streams move through the mixer, the non-moving elements continuously blend the materials.
-Complete mixing depends on many variables including the fluids’ properties, tube inner diameter, number of elements and their design.
+Complete mixing depends on many variables including the fluids’ properties and the tube’s inner diameter.
+Other variables include several elements and their design.
 Also, the housed-elements mixer’s fixed, typically helical elements can simultaneously produce patterns of flow division and radial mixing:

 - Flow division: In laminar flow, a processed material divides at the leading edge of each element of the mixer and follows the channels created by the element shape.
-At each succeeding element, the two channels are further divided, resulting in an exponential increase in stratification.
-The number of striations produced is 2n where ‘n’ is the number of elements in the mixer.
+At each succeeding element, the two channels are further divided. this results in an exponential increase in stratification.
+Also, the number of striations produced is 2n where ‘n’ is the number of elements in the mixer.

-- Radial mixing: In either turbulent flow or laminar flow, rotational circulation of a processed material around its own hydraulic center in each channel of the mixer causes radial mixing of the material.
-Processed material is intermixed to reduce or eliminate radial gradients in temperature, velocity and material composition.
+- Radial mixing: In either turbulent flow or laminar flow, rotational circulation of a processed material around its hydraulic center in each channel of the mixer causes radial mixing of the material.
+Finally, the processed material is intermixed to reduce or eliminate radial gradients in temperature, velocity, and material composition.

 Applications for Static Mixers